Advancing San Diego

 Advancing San Diego is a collaborative program by San Diego Regional Economic Development Corporation, the City of San Diego, San Diego Workforce Partnership, United Way of San Diego, and San Diego & Imperial Counties Community College Association (SDICCCA).
 Through this regional initiative, San Diego will cultivate a more inclusive economy, as we will look inward to address regional talent shortages and strengthen the relationship between business and education systems.

 The Advancing San Diego initiative will contribute toward the regional goal of 20,000 skilled workers (degree or credential holders) in San Diego County by 2030.

-This regional, collaborative program rapidly validates talent needs in high-growth industries, identifies education programs that meet demands, and subsidizes internships within small businesses for students of those programs.
+This collaborative program rapidly validates the region’s talent needs in high-growth industries by identifying education curricula that are helping meet demands, while also subsidizing internships within small businesses for students.
 Advancing San Diego addresses regional talent shortages using an employer-led approach and a common platform for collecting data and communicating talent demand.